curateteaching/digitalpedagogy/keywords/labor.md

 * Copy of the Artifact: N/A
 * Creators and Affiliations: MLA Committee on Information Technology

-Originally drafted in 2000, these guidelines address the need for the labor of faculty with produces digital work to be recognized for tenure and promotion: "Academic work in digital media must be evaluated in the light of these rapidly changing technological, institutional, and professional contexts, and departments should recognize that many traditional notions of scholarship, teaching, and service are being redefined."
+Originally drafted in 2000, these guidelines address the need for the labor of faculty who produce digital work to be recognized for tenure and promotion: "Academic work in digital media must be evaluated in the light of these rapidly changing technological, institutional, and professional contexts, and departments should recognize that many traditional notions of scholarship, teaching, and service are being redefined."
 Students are often largely unaware of the processes underlying faculty appointment and retention, the adjunctification of teaching labor, and the architectures of power that shape and institutionalize these processes.
 Introducing a document like this to students can help facilitate discussion of these issues, which can be valuable for students considering graduate school or academic careers.
 The criteria introduce questions of media specificity, accessibility, and roles and responsibilities on projects that can be useful in reviewing and evaluating classroom projects, or when looking at exemplar projects and platforms.

+REBECCA: What do these guidelines say about this profession?
+What connections might students make in thinking about their own working future.

 ###Short Guide to Evaluation of Digital Work###
 ![screenshot](images/labor-shortguide.JPG)